metio/terraform-provider-k8s/docs/data-sources/iam_services_k8s_aws_group_v1alpha1_manifest.md

 ### Optional

-- `spec` (Attributes) GroupSpec defines the desired state of Group.
-Contains information about an IAM group entity.
-This data type is used as a response element in the following operations:  * CreateGroup  * GetGroup  * ListGroups (see [below for nested schema](#nestedatt--spec))
+- `spec` (Attributes) GroupSpec defines the desired state of Group.Contains information about an IAM group entity.This data type is used as a response element in the following operations:   * CreateGroup   * GetGroup   * ListGroups (see [below for nested schema](#nestedatt--spec))

 ### Read-Only